marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

     - `ANALYST_USERNAME`, `ANALYST_PASSWORD` – credentials for the analyst user.
   - Environment variable loading:
     - Configuration is loaded via `dotenv` from a local `.env` file at application bootstrap (see `main.ts`).
-    - `.env.example` provides documented local-development defaults; the real `.env` file is excluded from version control to comply with RNF-07 (no real credentials in the repository).
+    - .env.example provides documented local-development defaults; the real .env file is excluded from version control so that real credentials are never committed to the repository.

+### Rate limiting and abuse protection

+- Global throttling:
+  - The backend uses `@nestjs/throttler` with a global `ThrottlerGuard` to limit the number of requests per IP.
+  - Global defaults are configured via environment variables:
+    - `RATE_LIMIT_TTL_MS` – time window in milliseconds (default: 60000).
+    - `RATE_LIMIT_LIMIT` – maximum number of requests per IP within that window (default: 300).
+- Endpoint-specific policies:
+  - `POST /auth/login` has a stricter policy (around 5 login attempts per minute per IP) to mitigate credential stuffing and brute-force attacks.
+  - `POST /ingest` has a more permissive policy (around 120 requests per minute per IP) to support normal device traffic while still protecting against abuse.

 ### Ingest module

 - **HTTP ingest** (`IngestModule` + `IngestController` + `IngestService`):
-  - Real HTTP endpoint `POST /ingest` implemented according to the Master Design Document.
+  - Production-grade HTTP endpoint POST /ingest that accepts device-authenticated metric batches and persists them into the time-series store.
   - Request/response contracts modeled with DTOs (`IngestRequestDto`, `MetricDto`) and validated via `class-validator` / `class-transformer`.
   - Device-side API key authentication for ingest using `ApiKeyAuthGuard` + `ApiKeyService`, expecting:
     - `Authorization: Bearer <device_api_key>` header.